andypike/rectify/readme.md

 # Rectify

 Rectify is a gem that provides some lightweight classes that will make it easier to build Rails applications in a more maintainable way.
-It's build on top of several other gems and adds improved APIs to make things easier.
+It's built on top of several other gems and adds improved APIs to make things easier.

 Rectify is an extraction from a number of projects that I've worked on and used